The Ultimate Guide to Project Management Basics – 2021 Edition

 Project production management (PPM) is a strategic approach that applies theories and principles of operations science to better understand and optimize project delivery.

 What makes PPM unique is the fact it uses actual data from project activities to predict limits and determine what can be genuinely achieved.
 It also helps in designing appropriate control mechanisms to buffer variability.

-Common reasons for project failure
+What are the reasons for project failure?